Caroline Herschel: Transition to astronomy

 When William became increasingly interested in astronomy, transforming himself from a musician to an astronomer, Caroline again supported his efforts.
 She said somewhat bitterly, in her Memoir, "I did nothing for my brother but what a well-trained puppy dog would have done, that is to say, I did what he commanded me."
 Ultimately, though, she became interested in astronomy and enjoyed her work.

 In the 1770s, as William became more interested in astronomy, he started to build his own telescopes from lenses he had ground, unhappy with the quality of lenses he was able to purchase.
 Caroline would feed him and read to him as he worked, despite her desire to burnish her career as a professional singer.

 She became a significant astronomer in her own right as a result of her collaboration with him.
 The Herschels moved to a new house in March 1781 after their millinery business failed, and Caroline was guarding the leftover stock on 13 March, the night that William discovered the planet Uranus.
 Though he mistook it for a comet, his discovery proved the superiority of his new telescope.
-Caroline and William gave their last musical performance in 1782, when her brother accepted the private office of court astronomer to King George III; the last few months of their musical career had been a shambles and were critically panned.
+Caroline and William gave their last musical performance in 1782, when her brother accepted the private office of court astronomer to King George III; the last few months of their musical career had been in shambles and were critically panned.